-- (1) Includes only recurrent revenue and recurrent expenditure disclosed in the Statements of Comprehensive Income.
-Excludes capital revenue grants, contributions, donations and subsidies received for capital acquisitions, capital income items such as profit from the sale of: property, plant and equipment, financial assets, real estate and investment properties and any capital expenditure such as write-off of assets, movements in provisions for restoration, rehabilitation and revaluation decrements that are reflected in the Statements of Comprehensive Income. - (2) Includes only recurrent revenue disclosed in the Statements of Comprehensive Income.
-Excludes capital revenue grants, contributions donations and subsidies received for capital acquisitions.
-Also excludes any capital income items such as profit from the sale of: property, plant and equipment, financial assets, real estate and investment properties. - (or component) capable of delivering the same level of service as the existing asset (or component) with a new asset (or component) capable of delivering the same level of service as the existing asset.
+- Includes any recurrent revenue and recurrent expenditure disclosed in the Statements of Comprehensive Income Excludes capital revenue grants, contributions, doriations and subsidies received for capital acquisitions, capital income items such as profit from the sale of: property, plant and equipment, financial assets, real estate and investment properties and any capital expenditure such as write-off of assets, movements in provisions for restoration, rehabilitation and revaluation decrements that are reflected in the Statements of Comprehensive Income. - (4) includes only recurrent revenue disclosed in the Statements of Comprehensive Indome.
+Excludes capital revenue grants combibutions donations and subsidies received for capital acquisitions.
+Also excludes any capital Income items such as profil from the sale of: property, diant and equipment, financial assets, real estate and investment properties. - (a) Asset renewals are defined as the replacement or refurbishment of an existing asset (or component) with a new asset (or component) capable of delivering the same level of service as the existing asset.
 Asset renewal activities involve work on an asset or asset component that is of a capital nature and (attempts) to bring the asset component (or asset) back to as new condition.
 Renewal activities are appropriate to all assets and can involve the complete replacement of the asset with the new asset providing the original (intended) level of service.

-These ratios are the relevant measures of financial sustainability required to be reported under section 178(1) of the Local Government Regulation 2012.
+These ratios are the relevant measures of financial sustainability required to be reported under section (1781)) of the Local Government Regulation 2012.

-Definitions are sourced from the Financial Management (Sustainability) Guideline issued by the Department of State Development, Infrastructure, Local Government and Planning.
+Definitions are sourced from the Financial Management (Sustainability) Guideline issued by the Department of State Development, infrastructure, Local Government and Planning.